Design principles of transcription factors with intrinsically disordered regions: Results

 The mean 3D search time, $t_{\rm 3D}$, and the mean 1D search time, $t_{\rm 1D}$ are also shown in Fig.~\ref{fig:t_search}.
 To evaluate $t_{\rm 3D}$, we take advantage of several insights: first, if the TF gyration radius, $r_p\!= \!\sqrt{\tilde n/6}l_0$, is comparable or larger than the distance between targets, $d$, we may consider the chain of targets as, effectively, a continuous antenna.
 Making the targets denser would hardly accelerate the search time, reminiscent of the well-known chemoreception problem where high efficiency is achieved even with low receptor coverage \cite{HBerg77}.
 Second, when the distance between the TF and the antenna is smaller than $r_p$, one of the binding sites on the TF would almost surely attach to the targets.
 This allows us to approximately map the problem to the MFPT of a particle hitting an extremely thin ellipsoid with long-axis of length $L$ and radius $r_p$, the solution of which is $\ln(L/r_p)/L$ \cite{Berg18}.
 We find that this scaling captures well the dependence of $t_{\rm 3D}$ on the parameters, with a prefactor $\alpha\!\sim\!
 O(1)$.
 For the 1D search from a single particle picture, since the TF is unlikely to detach once it attaches, it performs a 1D random walk.
 So, taken together, the mean total search time is

 where $D$ is the 3D diffusion coefficient of one site.
-For a TF with $\tilde{n}$ sites, its 3D diffusion coefficient, $D_3$, is $D/\tilde{n}$.
-Prefactors $\alpha$ and $\beta$ serve as fitting parameters.
+For a TF with $\tilde{n}$ sites, its 3D diffusion coefficient, $D_3$, is $D/\tilde{n}$. $\alpha$ and $\beta$ are fitting parameters.
 The semi-analytical formulas of $t_{\rm 1D}$, $t_{\rm 3D}$, and $t_{\rm total}$, denoted by the solid lines in Fig.~\ref{fig:t_search}, agree well with the simulation results for $\alpha\!=\!0.5$ and $\beta\!=\!14.5$.
 The theoretical result for the time spent in 3D was originally calculated for a point searcher \cite{Berg18}.
-In that case, a value of $\alpha\!=\!2/3$ was obtained.
+In that case, a value of $\alpha\!=\!2/3$ was obtained. $\beta$ is larger at larger $E_B$ (see Supplementary S7).

-We also examine the dependence of $t_{\rm total}$ on the key parameters $E_B$ and $\tilde{n}$, in the vicinity of the optimal parameters which minimize the total search time (Supplementary S9).
+We also examine the dependence of $t_{\rm total}$ on the key parameters $E_B$ and $\tilde{n}$, in the vicinity of the optimal parameters which minimize the total search time (Supplementary S7).
 We find that the affinity of TFs to the antenna decreases rapidly with decreasing the IDR length \cite{Naama20} and $E_B$.
 Consequently, when $\tilde {n}\!<\!\tilde{n}^*$ or $E_B\!<\!E_B^*$, multiple search rounds are needed to reach the DBD target, resulting in a significant escalation of $t_{\rm total}$.
 When $\tilde {n}\!>\!\tilde{n}^*$, $t_{\rm total}$, $t_{\rm 3D}$, and $t_{\rm 1D}$ agree with equation~\eqref{Eq_time}.
 When $E_B\!>\!E_B^*$, since $t_{\rm 3D}$ is independent of $E_B$, the variation in $t_{\rm total}$ stems from $t_{\rm 1D}$ which exponentially increases with $E_B$.